guedesbruna/KR_forgetting_ontology/README.md

 ## Structure of execution
 - common_functions.py
 - make_figures.ipynb
+  - Plot functions are structured in an independent way, so that they can be run according to need.

 For a better visualization of hierarchies, the tools Protege-5.5.0 and lethe-ui.sh can be used.